INTO-CPS-Association/mono-camera-robot-tracking/README.md

 ### Can't find the camera's information?
 Can't find the required camera information on the internet?
 No problem!
 The information can be found manually with a bit of work.
-A help function is avaiable in the program to make this manual setup easier.
+A help function is available in the program to make this manual setup easier.

 The function can be found in "*ExtraHelpTools.py*" as the class "*CameraInformationHelpTool*".
-There is two functions in this class that can be used to find the information nessesary for calibrating the camera:
+There is two functions in this class that can be used to find the information necessary for calibrating the camera:
 * get_viewing_angle_height(object_height, length_from_camera)
 * get_viewing_angle_width(object_width, langth_from_camera)